 Who can be an executor?

-Who should I choose as executor of my will?
+Who should I choose as executor of my Will?

-How do I appoint them?
+How do I appoint an executor?